14 IRS Audit Red Flags for Retirees

 Your chances of "winning" the audit lottery increase if you file a Schedule C with large losses from an activity that might be a hobby, such as dog breeding, jewelry making, or coin and stamp collecting.
 Your audit risk grows if you have multiple years of hobby losses and you have lots of income from other sources.
 IRS agents are specially trained to sniff out those who improperly deduct hobby losses.
 So be careful if your retirement pursuits include trying to convert a hobby into a moneymaking venture.

 To be eligible to deduct a loss, you must be running the activity in a business-like manner and have a reasonable expectation of making a profit.
 If your activity generates profit three out of every five years (or two out of seven years for horse breeding), the law presumes that you're in business to make a profit, unless the IRS establishes otherwise.
+The analysis is trickier if you can't meet these safe harbors.
+That's because the determination of whether an activity is properly categorized as a hobby or a business is then based on each taxpayer's facts and circumstances.
 If you're audited, the IRS is going to make you prove you have a legitimate business and not a hobby.
 Be sure to keep supporting documents for all expenses.

 Failing to Report Gambling Winnings or Claiming Big Losses